priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ## Modules & Packages

 ### Modules
+**One-liner**: Python files with reusable code - import to use functions and classes.
 **Concept**: Python files containing functions, classes, and variables that can be imported and reused in other programs.
 **Analogy**: Like a toolbox - you import the tools you need for specific jobs.
 ```python